Package Btrait

 st.c NaN NaN

-If we do not pass the trait classes and scores, then the function getTraitDensity will return the trait scores in fuzzy format.
+If we do not pass the trait classes and scores, then the function get_trait_density will return the trait scores in fuzzy format.
 These fuzzy traits can then later be recast in crisp format, which gives the stations trait scores as before.

-cwm.fuz <- getTraitDensity(
+cwm.fuz <- get_trait_density(

 descriptor = S.density$station,